-A similar set of questions swirls around Chiang’s conversion to Christianity, which took the form of a very public baptism in 1930.
+A similar haze hangs around Chiang’s conversion to Christianity, which took the form of a very public baptism in 1930.
 His acceptance of the faith brought with it a welter of practical benefits: it cemented his relationship with Mei-ling and her family and made him an even more attractive leader for China in the eyes of the West.
-And yet his diaries never reveal anything but an honest grappling with the religion and its implications, and at last an honest acceptance of Jesus Christ.
-That Chiang’s underlings were continuing to torture and kill his political enemies with abandon at the same time he was promising to turn the other cheek is just another of the contradictions of this strange, unknowable man.
+And yet his diary entries from the time between 1927 and 1930 never reveal anything but an honest grappling with the religion and its implications, and at last an honest acceptance of Jesus Christ.
+That Chiang’s underlings were continuing to torture and kill his political enemies with abandon at the same time he was promising to turn the other cheek is just another of the contradictions of this strange man.
 Chiang’s conversion did mollify Ni Kwei-tseng, the Soong siblings’ mother; she died in 1931, satisfied that all of her daughters had found Christian men in the end.

 By the time he became a Christian, Chiang had been the premier of a nominally united Republic of China for two years.
 He had moved the capital from Beijing, the city which had held that honor since 1403, to Nanjing, in the heart of his own base of power.
 The name Beijing literally means “Northern Capital,” which was no longer appropriate; Chiang therefore renamed the city Beiping, or “Northern Peace.”

 Yet his position was stronger on paper than it was in reality.
 Never in his tenure as head of state would he have anything like the whole of Inner China under his firm control, to say nothing of the hinterlands of Outer China.
-The warlords had not gone away; their power tended to wax in conjunction with that of the national government’s waning as one moved further away from Nanjing and Shanghai.
-When Chiang tried to impose taxes on the warlords and to induce them to give up their private armies, they rebelled.
+The warlords had not gone away; their power waxed in conjunction with that of the national government’s waning as one moved further away from Nanjing.
+Whenever Chiang tried to impose taxes on the warlords and to force them to give up their private armies, they responded with violence.
 “Although it would appear that Chiang and his party had succeeded in unifying China,” writes Soong Mei-ling’s biographer Hannah Pakula, “it seems that no sooner was he able to quell one rebellion than one or two others broke out in its place.”
-A constant low-intensity civil war became a fact of life, sapping the government’s energy to do much of anything to improve the lots of ordinary Chinese — assuming Chiang even wanted to do so, which is by no means sure.
+A constant low-intensity civil war became a fact of life, sapping the government’s ability to do much of anything to improve the sorry lots of most ordinary Chinese — assuming Chiang even wanted to do so, which is by no means sure.
 Certainly nobody in his government was seriously discussing democracy.
-On the contrary: Chiang was the very definition of a military dictator; he spent much of his time with his soldiers in the field, jumping from hot spot to hot spot.
-He openly admired Japan’s military culture, Italy’s Fascist regime, and Germany’s burgeoning Nazi Party, and attempted to mold his military command and even parts of China’s civilian infrastructure in their image.
+On the contrary: Chiang was the very definition of a military dictator.
+He spent most of his time with his armies in the field, jumping from hot spot to hot spot.
+He openly admired the military culture of Japan in which he had cut his teeth as a soldier, as he did Italy’s Fascist regime and Germany’s burgeoning Nazi Party, and he attempted to mold his military command and even parts of China’s civilian bureaucracy in their image.
 His preferred title, for example, by which he was soon uncritically known throughout the West, was not “Premier” but the fascistic sobriquet “Generalissimo.”

-On September 18, 1931, a restless Japan repaid Chiang’s admiration by attacking his country: it invaded Manchuria, by far the richest and most accessible territory of Outer China.
+On September 18, 1931, a restless Japan repaid Chiang’s admiration by attacking his country: it invaded Manchuria, by far the richest region of Outer China, the homeland of the former Qing dynasty.
 Chiang did absolutely nothing to defend it, trotting out for the first time a line which even his most loyal supporters would get heartily sick of in the years to come: he said that he had to complete the task of bringing all of Inner China under his control before he could hope to defeat any external enemies.
 Instead of exhorting the people of Manchuria to resist the invaders, he told them only to “maintain a dignified calm.”
 Instead of leading an army northward to repel the Japanese, he lodged an appeal with the toothless League of Nations, which could only hem and haw and prepare a report stating the obvious.
 When the condemnatory report came out, Japan settled the issue to its own satisfaction by resigning from the League, and sent a fleet sailing into Shanghai’s harbor.
 With Japan threatening to launch a two-pronged invasion of Inner China, beginning in Shanghai and Beiping, Chiang signed a treaty that formally ceded Manchuria to Japan in return for a stop to the depredations.
 Japan established a puppet state known as Manchukuo there, and dug up Puyi — the last Qing emperor, whom General Yuan had elected to spare as a six-year-old — to become its quisling “emperor.”
-And still Chiang did nothing.
 For the first time in hundreds of years, the section of the Great Wall that ran north of Beiping marked the true border of the nation of China.